keyten/jsonp-spy/README.md

  - **ignoreParams** - get parameters which value will be ignored (example: you want to intercept everything like `script?param1=someValue&x=%x&y=%y` where `x` and `y` may have any values; so, `url='script?param1=someValue'` and `ignoreParams=['x', 'y']`).

 ### spyJSONP.reset()
-Removes all callbacks and returns `document.createElement` back.
+Removes all callbacks and gets `document.createElement` back unchanged.